RJT1990/mantra/README.md

 [![Documentation Status](https://readthedocs.org/projects/mantra/badge/?version=latest)](http://mantra.readthedocs.io/en/latest/?badge=latest)

-Mantra is a rapid development toolkit for deep learning.
+**mantra** is a rapid development framework for deep learning.

-**Problem**: Every ML project project needs a way to train, track and share models.
-Yet, every projects does it in a different way with a lot of boilerplate code being needlessly reinvented.
+**Problem**: Every ML project needs a way to train, track and share models.
+But every project does it in a different way with a lot of boilerplate code being needlessly reinvented.

-**Solution**: Mantra is a framework for writing dataset and model classes than enables single line training, has a tracking UI, and makes it easy to encapsulate and share results.
+**Solution**: mantra is a framework for writing dataset and model classes that enables single line training, has a tracking UI, and makes it easy to encapsulate and share results.

 **Key Features**:

 - Boilerplate classes for common dataset and model types
 - Command-line interface for training with parameter parsing
 - Automatic provisioning of cloud instances for remote training
-- UI to track training and automatic versioning of all files
+- UI for monitoring training, comparing experiments and storing media
 - Encapsulation of datasets and models by design, enabling easy sharing

 This is an alpha release.
-Join us on gitter, slack and on github.
+Join us on Gitter, Slack and Github.
 All contributions are welcome!

 [You can read the docs here](http://mantra.readthedocs.io/en/latest/).